baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 bindings directory will contain values from only one of the Secret resources.
 This is a caveat of using the bindings directory name to look up the bindings.

-### Purpose of the type and the provider fields in the application projection

-Service Binding specification mandates `type` field and recommends `provider` field in the binding Secret resource.
-Normally `type` field should be good enough to look up the bindings.
-The provider field could be used where there are different providers for the same Provisioned Service type.
-For example, if the type is `mysql`, the provider value could be `mariadb`, `oracle`, `bitnami`, `aws-rds`, etc.  When the application is reading the binding values, if necessary, the application could consider `type` and `provider` as a composite key to avoid ambiguity.
-It will be helpful if an application needs to choose a particular provider based on the deployment environment.
-In the deployment environment (`stage`, `prod`, etc.), at any given time, you need to ensure only one bindings projection exits for a given `type` or `type` & `provider` -- unless your application needs to connect to all the services.

-## Using Binding injected as files
+## Using Binding metadata injected as files

 For determining the folder where bindings are injected, you can check the `.spec.mountPath` value from the `ServiceBinding` resource which specifies the destination used for the injection.

 Alternatively, you can also use `SERVICE_BINDING_ROOT` environment variable in the application resource.
-If both are set then the
-`SERVICE_BINDING_ROOT` environment variable takes the higher precedence.
+If both are set then the `SERVICE_BINDING_ROOT` environment variable takes the higher precedence.

 The following table summarizes how the final bind path is computed: